-Sorting the Characters of “The Good Place”
+Sorting “The Good Place” Characters into Hogwarts Houses

 Living in the UK, a lot of US television ends up on our Netflix, and when looking for my next binge-watch several months ago, I couldn’t help but feel entranced by the intriguing frozen yogurt poster advertising The Good Place.
 I fell hard for the strange, addictive The Good Place and marathoned the entire two seasons over a week during spring break.
 Although it will never replace my beloved favorite show, Gilmore Girls, I don’t think there’ll ever be a time where I don’t attempt to convince someone to delve into The Good Place.
 Now, as the third season of the series arrives this month, what better time could there be to Sort the main characters?

 Though Eleanor has her wiser, kinder moments, she is nothing but Slytherin through and through.
 Green blood runs through those veins (if a heartbeat still exists in the afterlife), and if at Hogwarts, the Sorting Hat would’ve had the same reaction to Eleanor as they did to Draco Malfoy.
 In her life, she worked in scamming people to buy insurance and was cruel to all of those around her.
 In death, she is pretty similar, not owning up to the fact that she doesn’t belong in the Good Place and constantly focusing on herself and nobody else.
 Eleanor is rooted entirely in self-preservation, cunning, and manipulation.
 Regardless of her character development into someone who is kind and genuinely cares about others, her reasoning and motivation, especially in crisis situations, is always that of a true Slytherin.